flozoemartin/MP1/Planning/EWAS Script Plan.md

 - `naeem_list.csv` which is a list of probes (in Gemma's repository) that have been identified as potentially problematic (on a SNP, cross-hybridising etc.).
 A list of probes on the array tat have the potential to provide a noisy methylation signal, therefore reducing false discovery rate that is the result of these noisy signals (1).
 - `aries-detailed-cell-counts-20150409.Rda` which is a list of dataframes (one for each ARIES timepoint) with cells counts estimated using the Houseman methods but where granulocytes are split into eosinophils and neutophils.
 The Houseman method is similar to regression calibration (technique that corrects biases in regression results in situations where exposue variables are measured with error) which infers changes in the distribution of white blood cells between different subpopulations using DNA methylation signatures, in combination with a previously obtained external validation set consisting of signatures from purified leukocyte samples (2).
+I won't need this for my menorrhagia/dysmenorrhea EWAS.
 - `meffil_EWAS_script.r` which is Gemma's EWAS R script (also in the repository).
 It should stay generic so you can use the same script to run any ARIES EWAS.

 I need another file called `EWAS` with subfolders for different projects, at the moment I would only need one for mini project one `mp1` with subfolders: